 Mr. Toad’s Wild Ride was a hugely popular Walt Disney World attraction.
-The ride was a true Disney original, dating to the 1955 debut of Disneyland (where Mr. Toad still rides today).
+The ride was a true Disney original, dating to the 1955 debut of Disneyland.
 Mr. Toad and his friends are the stars of Disney’s 1949 release, The Wind in the Willows.
 As that film was quite popular and only a few years old at the time of Disneyland’s opening, it was only natural that an attraction should be built in tribute.
 The ride was an instant success and although the film was largely forgotten by the time Walt Disney World opened in 1971, the attraction was famous.
-An even better version, with two separate tracks leading through two separate sets of adventures, was opened in Walt Disney World’s Magic Kingdom.
+And an even better version, with two separate tracks leading through two separate sets of adventures, was opened in Walt Disney World’s Magic Kingdom.

 According to the official story, Mr. Toad was to be replaced with an attraction based on Winnie the Pooh.
-Pooh and friends did not have their own attraction, but had experienced a recent surge in popularity.
-It was felt that that the Pooh ride, which would utilize new technology, would solve the problems of the “outdated” Toad as well as offering a more family-friendly experience.
+Pooh and friends did not have their own attraction but had experienced a recent surge in popularity.
+It was felt that that the Winnie the Pooh ride, which would utilize new technology, would solve the problems of the “outdated” Toad as well as offering a more family-friendly experience.

-So what happened?
 Why was Mr. Toad doomed, despite obvious loyalty in the form of thousands of protesters who turned out en masse to show their love of the attraction?
-The exact reasons are unknown to those outside of Michael Eisner’s inner circle.
+The exact reasons are unknown to those outsides of Michael Eisner’s inner circle.
 However, some circumstantial conclusions can be drawn.

 The 1990s were an era of major changes throughout the Disney parks.
-Mr. Toad’s demise fell squarely in the middle of a cycle of destruction that included 20,000 Leagues Under the Sea, the original Tomorrowland, Journey Into Imagination and the Skyway, among others.
+Mr. Toad’s demise fell squarely in the middle of a cycle of destruction that included 20,000 Leagues Under the Sea, the original Tomorrowland, Journey Into Imagination, and the Skyway, among others.
 Michael Eisner, then head of the Disney company, brought the company’s focus straight to the bottom line.
-Pirates of the Caribbean, the last of Walt’s personally overseen creations, was changed significantly to make it politically correct.
-Cheap, fast loading and “family friendly” were in.
-Expensive, slow loading and “edgy” were out.
+Pirates of the Caribbean, the last of Walt’s personally overseen creations, were changed significantly to make it politically correct.
+Cheap, fast loading and “family-friendly” were in.
+Expensive, slow loading, and “edgy” were out.
 A spin through madness and mayhem that culminated in a visit to Hell did not fit with the political correctness of the age.
 However, cynics believe that the matter was even more simple.

-Mr. Toad continues to ride today in Disneyland.
-The Eisner era is over, as Bob Iger has taken over as head of the Walt Disney Company.
+Mr. Toad is now a cherished memory.
+The Eisner era is over, as Bob Iger, took over, then recently Bob Chapek is now the head of the Walt Disney Company.
 Fans hope that the dark times are now over, ushering in a new era of concern for guest desires.
 Only time will tell, however, whether Iger will be able to fix the problems that his predecessor left behind.
 In the meantime, it would be smart to visit the Toad at Disneyland if possible, as it is unknown whether Disneyland’s Toad will eventually go the way of Walt Disney World’s.

 3 Night Lodging + 2 Days to Walt Disney World.